TeamNexile/jk-workshop-docs/mod-making.md

 - **OnLevelStartAttribute** - Called when a Level is loaded and the player has been created, but before the user gets a chance to see/act on anything.
 You should use this entry point for the registration of any behaviours that will affect the player.
 - **OnLevelEndAttribute** - Called when the player stops playing a Level and moved back to the Main Menu, whether this be through the pause menu or by beating the map.

-A mod making use of these attributes would look like this
+A mod making use of these attributes would look like this:
 ```cs
 using JumpKing.Mods;